-I, the undersigned Assistant Vice Chancellor for Finance of The University of Texas System, a U. T. System Representative under the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System adopted by the Board on February 14, 1991, and amended on October 8, 1993 (the "Master Resolution"), do hereby execute this certificate for the benefit of the Board of Regents pursuant to Section 5(a) (ii) of the Master Resolution in connection with the authorization by the Board to issue "Parity Debt" pursuant to the Master Resolution to finance the cost of the construction of the Science and Engineering Technology Building at U. T. Brownsville; the Health Sciences Building Program - Allied Health/Research Building at U. T. Health Science Center - San Antonio; the Downtown Building at U. T. San Antonio, the Health Sciences Building Program -School of Nuršing Addition and Renovation at the U. T. Health Science Center - San Antonio; and the McDonald Observatory -Spectroscopic Survey Telescope (SST) - Enclosure and Facilities at U. T. Austin, and do certify that to the best of my knowledge the Board of Regents is in compliance with all covenants contained in the Master Resolution, First Supplemental Resolution Establishing an Interim Financing Program, and the Second Supplemental Resolution, and is not in default of any of the terms, provisions and conditions in said Master Resolution, First Supplemental Resolution and Second Supplemental Resolution as amended.
+I, the undersigned Assistant Vice Chancellor for Finance of The University of Texas System, a U. T. System Representative under the Amended and Restated Master Resolution Establishing The University of Texas System Revenue Financing System adopted by the Board on February 14, 1991, and amended on October 8, 1993 (the "Master Resolution"), do hereby execute this certificate for the benefit of the Board of Regents pursuant to Section 5(a) (ii) of the Master Resolution in connection with the authorization by the Board to issue "Parity Debt" pursuant to the Master Resolution to finance the cost of the construction of the Science and Engineering Technology Building at U. T. Brownsville; the Health Sciences Building Program - Allied Health/Research Building at U. T. Health Science Center - San Antonio; the Downtown Building at U. T. San Antonio, the Health Sciences Building Program -School of Nursing Addition and Renovation at the U. T. Health Science Center - San Antonio, and the McDonald Observatory -Spectroscopic Survey Telescope (SST) - Enclosure and Facilities at U. T. Austin, and do certify that to the best of my knowledge the Board of Regents is in compliance with all covenants contained in the Master Resolution, First Supplemental Resolution Establishing an Interim Financing Program, and the Second Supplemental Resolution, and is not in default of any of the terms, provisions and conditions in said Master Resolution, First Supplemental Resolution and Second Supplemental Resolution as amended.

-EXECUTED this 1/ Roby of \, 1995 Assistant Vice Chancellor for Finance
+EXECUTED this day of 1995 oan Assistant Vice Chancellor for Finance

-6. U. T. Pan American - Science Building (Project No. 901-841): Approval of Preliminary Plans and Specifications; Authorization to Prepare Final Plans and Specifications; Submission of the Project to the Coordinating Board; Approval of Evaluation of Solar Energy Economic Feasibility; Appropriation Therefor; Advertisement for Bids; and Executive Committee Award of Contracts.--Following a brief overview by President Nevarez, the preliminary plans and specifications for the Science Building at The University of Texas - Pan American were presented to the Facilities Planning and Construction Committee by Mr. John Kell, representing the Project Architect, Kell Muñoz Wigodsky, San Antonio, Texas.
+U. T. Pan American - Science Building (Project No. 901-841): Request for Approval of Preliminary Plans and Specifications; Authorization to Prepare Final Plans and Specifications; Submission of the Project to the Coordinating Board; Approval of Evaluation of Solar Energy Economic Feasibility; Appropriation Therefor; Advertisement for Bids; and Executive Committee Award of Contracts.--